Harshith-SG/VideoDehazer/README.md

 # VideoDehazer
 To dehaze the video, add a video with name input.mp4.
-This can be changed to read from a directory.
+This can be changed to read from a directory. and then run vidtoim.m

 suggestions for future use: